iosifache/ubuntu-dotfiles/README.md

     - Installing the Romanian language pack
     - Gathering all MIME types specific to the installed software, from `mimes.txt` files
     - Installing the Papirus icon theme
-6. Optimizing some aspects of the operating system
+7. Optimizing some aspects of the operating system
-7. Installing Desktop applications
+8. Installing Desktop applications
+9. Removes the target user from sudoers

 ## Folder Structure